-In this paper, study the capability of prepare indium tin oxide thin films with high uniformity and good quality using CSP method, and if the ITO is suitable for optoelectronic application to produce ITO/p-Si photo-detector.
+This paper study the capability to prepare indium tin oxide thin films with high uniformity and good quality using the CSP method, and investigate the suitability of using ITO for optoelectronic application to produce ITO/p-Si photodetector.

 2. EXPERIMENTAL PART